sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-262/assignment-2.md

 For example, you may create:
 - a drop down menu that highlights different page content depending on the menu selection;
 - a radio button list that changes the page's colour scheme;
-- a checkbox that shows/hides a page element/content;
+- a form that shows different options based on a previous form input;
+    - Example: If "favourite pet" is "dog" show a list of checkboxes to select the "best breeds".
 - etc.

 The content should make sense and be of potential value to the (hypothetical) reader.